AdityaSreevatsaK/SmartFlow/README.md

-# <p align='center'> Master of Technology - Capstone Project - Sem3.</p>
-This repository contains the work for our MTech Semester 3 Capstone Project.
-It includes problem definition, data exploration, model development, evaluation, and findings.
-The project is a collaborative effort, demonstrating practical applications of machine learning, AI, and data science techniques to solve a real-world problem.

-## Project Title
-SmartFlow: Reinforcement Learning and Agentic AI for Bike Sharing Optimisation
+# <p align="center">SmartFlow: Reinforcement Learning and Agentic AI for Bike Sharing Optimisation</p>

 ## Objective
 SmartFlow is a novel solution for enhancing the efficiency of bike sharing systems through the integration of deep